-This past season's fundraising efforts by all of you through the Philharmonic Guild culminated in a gift of $34,000 to the Philharmonic's "Comeback Campaign" which, now will be used as the Colorado Springs Philharmonic gears up for an abbreviated season through January and then, hopefully, we will be back up to speed.
+This past season's fundraising efforts by all of you through the Philharmonic Guild culminated in a gift of $34,000 to the Philharmonic's "Comeback Campaign" which, now will be used as the Colorado Springs Philharmonic gears up for an abbreviated season through January and then we will be back up to speed for the Winter season.
 Your support has been greatly appreciated this past year, and now, we can look forward to an even better season for the Guild's fundraising efforts.
 Of course we hosted the Young Artist Solo Competition.
 The Colorado Springs Youth Symphony went to a great deal of trouble to ensure that the kids could compete safely, socially distanced, and even allow a few of us lucky ones to attend the concert after the competition.
 We are grateful to have the support from our membership to continue funding this decades-long partnership.
 In addition to our regular sponsorship of the cash prizes for 1st through 5th place, this year the Guild also made an extra $2,000 donation to help defray costs for students who are in need of a little extra support during their time at CSYSA.

 As we looked around in the community this past year, and with our own orchestra not playing, we wondered about an opportunity to help young musicians to grow and to have opportunities to pursue additional musical training.
 We settled on a violin program at D11's Bristol Elementary School; a program established many years ago by our own Concertmaster Michael Hanson.
 This year, the Guild will sponsor two students from Bristol Elementary's violin program to attend a full year of orchestra at the Colorado Springs Youth Symphony.
 We are very happy to have been gifted additional money through our very successful Kentucky Derby Party last May, and we put the funds to good use.
 (By the way, mark your calendars for Saturday, May 7, 2022)